tc39-transfer/proposal-random-functions/README.md

 Goals:
 * To introduce at least the lowest common set of methods for properly generating random numbers
 * To build a consistent API between the pre-seeded and seeded PRNG proposal
-* To use readily understood method names, in line with what has been done in other areas of the language (e.g. `Array.toSorted`, `Aray.at`, `Object.fromEntries`)
+* To use readily understood method names, in line with what has been done in other areas of the language (e.g. `Array.toSorted`, `Array.at`, `Object.fromEntries`)

 The proposal is split across four somewhat-independent parts: